 We conducted over 30 hours of research and performed a series of five tests to determine which of the nine best digital meat thermometers on the market were worthy of your purchase.
-The winner of our tests (and your consideration) was the Lavatools Javelin PRO.
+The winner of our tests (and your consideration) was the Lavatools Javelin PRO, which also held up to 12 months of additional use.
 Its speed, accuracy, and design make it the best food thermometer for everything from grilling the perfect cut of meat to confecting candy — and everything in between!

 Top Pick: Lavatools Javelin PRO